mjmoon/blog/collections/_projects/07-ut-mverse.md

     affiliation: 'University of Toronto'
   - name: 'Dr. Fanny Chevalier'
     affiliation: 'University of Toronto'
-description: 'Devloping an R package (mverse) that extends another package that allows users create explorable multiverse analysis in R. The extension aims to provide user-friendly abstractions and a set of examples for researchers, educators, and students in statistics.'
+description: 'Devloping an R package that extends another package that allows users create explorable multiverse analysis in R. The extension aims to provide user-friendly abstractions and a set of examples for researchers, educators, and students in statistics.'
 ---